mesaguy/ansible-prometheus/README.md

     prometheus_software_server_side_connect_test: true

 Configure firewalld rules to permit server IPs defined in a 'prometheus_server_ips' array/list variable to connect to each of the client's exporters.
+This functionality requires that the python 'netaddr' module be installed (ie: `yum install -y python-netaddr` or `dnf install -y python-netaddr` or `pip install netaddr`).
 Only enable this variable on servers that use firewalld, otherwise the task will fail:

     prometheus_manage_client_firewalld: true
     # Optionally set: